BeanCheeseBurrito/Flecs.NET/README.md

 > [!NOTE]
 > Only Windows, MacOS, and Linux builds on x64 Mono are supported.
 IL2CPP, web, and mobile support are planned for the future.

+> [!Caution]
+> The Unity package is incomplete and extremely unstable.
+Flecs.NET is not recommended to be used with the Unity game engine.

 ## Running examples

 To run any of the example programs, use ``dotnet run``and set the "Example" property to the example's path relative to the ``Flecs.NET.Examples`` project.
 Each level of the path must be separated by an underscore.